- Code: PE (Year One); PF (Year Two)

 - Duration: Two Years

-The emphasis of the course is on performance in live theatre.
-Teaching experience forms part of the course in 2nd year.
-In Choreography and Physical Theatre students explore their creative talents.
+The emphasis of the course is on performance in live/remote theatre and teaching experience forms part of the course in 2nd year.
+In Choreography and Physical Theatre students explore their creative talents developing original concepts and ideas.
 Dance Research and Analysis gives the student an insight into the development of dance.
-Musical Theatre is an important element of the course.
-In Contemporary Dance, Graham, Cunningham, Limon and Release are explored.
-Preparing for the industry of dance is an important part of the course with the emphasis on professional practice.
-Classical Ballet includes pointe work and repertoire.
+In Contemporary Dance, Graham, Cunningham, Limon and Release techniques are explored this preparing students for auditions within top up years and later for industry.
+Classical Ballet and Jazz dance are also core components of the course and there is an emphasis on professional practice within the course overall.
 The Higher National Diploma provides a clear pathway following to a top up year at university in the UK leading to a B.A.
 (Hons) in Dance.
-Former students have gone on to the University of Bath Spa, Middlesex, Chester, Sunderland, Liverpool Institute of Performing Arts (LIPA), De Montfort, Chichester, Edinburgh College, Doncaster and Winchester.
+Former students have gone on to the University of Bath Spa, Middlesex, Chichester, Chester, Sunderland, Liverpool Institute of Performing Arts (LIPA), Stella Mann College of Performing Arts, De Montfort, Edinburgh College, Doncaster and Winchester.
 BIFE is the only institute to offer the HND route to a degree in dance in Ireland both North and South.

 - Programme of Study

 - Professional Development